SICKAG/sick_scan/README.md

 - [Testing](#testing)
 - [Creators](#creators)

-This stack provides a ROS driver for the SICK series of laser scanners mentioned in the following list.
+This stack provides a ROS driver for the SICK laser and radar sensors mentioned in the following list.
 The SICK MRS6124 is a multi-layer, multi-echo 3D laser scanner that is geared towards rough outdoor environments.